tencentyun/qcloud-documents/product/视频服务/点播/用户指南/控制台操作指南_en.md

 ## 4. Re-transcode

 By default, after being uploaded, the videos are transcoded based on the transcoding settings in global settings.
-If the transcoding settings have been modified, you can select the videos and then click **Transcode** to transcode them again.
+If the transcoding settings have been modified, you can select the videos and then click "Transcode" to transcode them again.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianbo-12.png)